 The decision highlights issues of causation in cases involving injuries that have no scientifically proven cause.
-The important lesson here is that causation will only be established if it can be shown, on the balance of probabilities, that the alleged cause is the cause of the damage and not only that it may be a cause of the damage.
-This can be contrasted with the position in the United Kingdom where the required standard for causation is met if it can be shown that the asbestos exposure materially increases the risk of the injury suffered.
-In such circumstances, it would not be necessary to show that the asbestos exposure is a cause of the injury (Fairchild v Glenhaven Funeral Services Ltd (t/a GH Dovener & Son) 1 AC 32).
+The important lesson here is that causation will only be established if it can be shown, on a balance of probabilities, that the alleged cause is the cause of the damage and not only that it may be a cause of the damage.
+This is in stark contrast with the position in the United Kingdom, where the required standard for causation is met if it can be shown that the asbestos exposure materially increased the risk of the injury suffered.
+In such circumstances it would not be necessary to show that the asbestos exposure is a cause of the injury (Fairchild v Glenhaven Funeral Services Ltd ).

-The decision underlines the significant difficulty a plaintiff may face in establishing asbestos exposure as a cause of damage where he or she has a smoking history.
+The decision underlines the significant difficulty a plaintiff may face in establishing asbestos exposure as a cause of injury where the cancer sufferer has a history of smoking.
 In such circumstances, the plaintiff's success will turn on the individual facts of the asbestos exposure.
 At this point, epidemiological evidence alone would seem to fall short as a basis for establishing causation.
-Causation will remain a significant hurdle in asbestos smoking cases, until further developments in science occur or the standard for causation is relaxed in Australia.
+Causation will remain a significant hurdle in asbestos/smoking cases until further developments in science occur or the standard for causation is relaxed in Australia.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.